 Although overlooked, New Vegas’ radiation perks are definitely worth the penalties they bring, especially when combined with wasteland outfits and the Travel Light perk.

 Most recently, there is Fallout 4 and Fallout: Shelter where the mechanic of radiation sickness was streamlined once again.
 Radiation sickness now merely reduces maximum health by 1% per 10 rads (making 1000 rads still lethal).
-This really eliminates the potential of making a super-powered mutant cyborg that was present in New Vegas and eliminates the complexities of the S.P.E.C.I.A.L. system as a whole.
+This eliminates the complexities of the S.P.E.C.I.A.L. system as a whole and reduces roleplaying opportunities.

 At a first glance Fallout 4 seems like it moved away from the aspect of radioactivity.
 Although the game moved away from player interaction with radiation, it expanded on NPC interaction in the form of weapons that utilize radiation damage.
 These weapons reduce the max health of an enemy, making it more difficult (if not impossible) for them to heal.
-What I find interesting in this new gameplay element is that some enemies are immune to radiation while others are highly resistant.
-This is a big shift from Fallout 3, where all NPCs were immune to radiation and would walk up to the door of Vault 87 without any trouble.
+What I find interesting in this new gameplay element issome enemies are immune to radiation while others are highly resistant.
+This is a big shift from Fallout 3, where all NPCs were immune to radiation and could approach the door of Vault 87 without any trouble.

 How would you like to see radioactivity and radiation sickness used in video games?
 Tell us in the comments!